 A little history on Nutrition Month

 Nutrition Month has been planned and delivered by Dietitians of Canada for more than 30 years in March.
-It began in the late 1970’s as a “Nutrition Week” with a small group of community nutritionists.
+It began in the late 1970’s as a “Nutrition Week” with a small group of community dietitians.
 Local dietitians across several provinces then began planning events and activities in their workplaces, shopping malls, libraries and with the media.
 In 1981, The Canadian Dietetic Association (now Dietitians of Canada) and all the provincial dietetic associations jointly sponsored the first National Nutrition Week.
 The primary purpose of the Campaign was to increase public awareness about the importance of healthy eating by identifying dietitians as the most credible source of food and nutrition information.
 By the end of the decade, the campaign was expanded to a month.